-We plan to use uniform polynomial approximation and diophantine techniques in order to tackle the case of the IEEE quad precision, and analytic number theory techniques (exponential sums estimates) for counting the hardest-to-round cases.
+We plan to use uniform polynomial approximation and diophantine techniques in order to tackle the case of the IEEE quad precision, and continue to use analytic number theory techniques (exponential sums estimates) for counting the hardest-to-round cases.

 3.2.
 Lattices: algorithms and cryptology